NeoSkin7/Website/site/content/quotes.md

 > All of physics is composed of approximations, who is to say that a thrown ball does not teleport to the other side of the world by way of a wormhole in an infinitely short amount of time before returning to its apparent position and continuing its Newtonian journey to rest?

-> Our understanding of the basic components of nature is founded upon continued approximations that cannot be proven in every possible situation – there is no lim(n→∞) for real life enabling us to rigorously prove every theory and law to an infinite degree.
+> Our understanding of the basic components of nature is founded upon continued approximations that cannot be proven in every possible situation – there is no lim<sub>n→∞</sub> for real life enabling us to rigorously prove every theory and law to an infinite degree.

 > I'm not the kind of person to provide basic answers to any question.